Mission: Impossible – The Final Reckoning: Plot

-Two months after retrieving the key to the source code for the malevolent artificial intelligence known as the Entity, (Note: As depicted in Mission: Impossible - Dead Reckoning Part One (2023)) rogue IMF agent Ethan Hunt receives a message from US President Erika Sloane.
-She informs Ethan that the Entity continues to seize control of global nuclear systems, aided by undercover doomsday cultists.
+Two months after retrieving the key to the source code for the malevolent artificial intelligence known as the Entity, (Note: As depicted in Mission: Impossible – Dead Reckoning Part One (2023)) rogue IMF agent Ethan Hunt receives a message from U.S. President Erika Sloane, informing Ethan that the Entity continues to seize control of global nuclear systems, aided by undercover doomsday cultists.
 Ethan is ordered to surrender the key, but he refuses and continues pursuing Gabriel, the Entity's former proxy, who was forsaken after failing to steal the key himself.
-He and fellow IMF agent Benji Dunn first visit their ill IMF hacker Luther Stickell in his off-grid lab beneath London, where he has finished developing the "Poison Pill" malware that can target the Entity.

-The team recruits Jasper Briggs's partner, Theo Degas, and Gabriel's former lieutenant, Paris, who tells them where Gabriel is.
+Ethan and fellow IMF agent Benji Dunn first visit their ill IMF hacker Luther Stickell in his off-grid laboratory beneath London, where he has finished developing the "Poison Pill" malware that can target the Entity.
+In Austria, the team breaks Gabriel's former lieutenant, Paris, out of prison and also recruits Jasper Briggs's partner, Theo Degas.

 In London, Gabriel's men capture Ethan and IMF agent Grace.
-Gabriel forces Ethan to recover the "Podkova" module developed from the "Rabbit's Foot" (Note: As depicted in Mission: Impossible III (2006)) in the sunken Russian submarine Sevastopol, which would give him control over the Entity.
-Ethan and Grace escape.
+Gabriel orders Ethan to recover the "Podkova" module, developed from the Rabbit's Foot, (Note: As depicted in Mission: Impossible III (2006)) from the sunken Russian submarine Sevastopol, which would give him control over the Entity.
+However, with help from the team, Ethan and Grace escape.
 Contacting the Entity, Ethan is shown visions of a nuclear apocalypse.
-The Entity says Luther will die and demands access to a digital bunker in South Africa in order to survive.
+The Entity says Luther will die and demands access to a digital bunker in South Africa to survive.

 Ethan tasks his team with getting the Sevastopols coordinates and retrieving him after the dive.
-He races to save Luther; however, Gabriel steals the Poison Pill and traps Luther with a time bomb.
-Luther sacrifices himself to minimize the blast, and Ethan is brought to Mount Weather Emergency Operations Center.
-With three days until the Entity takes over the remaining nuclear weapons control facilities and launches nuclear armageddon, Ethan convinces Sloane to let him locate the Sevastopol, against CIA Director Eugene Kittridge's objections.
+He races to save Luther, but Gabriel steals the Poison Pill and traps Luther with a time bomb.
+Luther sacrifices himself to minimize the blast while Ethan escapes, but is caught by Briggs, who is revealed to be the son of Jim Phelps, and is taken to Mount Weather Emergency Operations Center.
+With three days until the Entity takes over the remaining nuclear weapons control facilities and launches nuclear armageddon, Ethan convinces Sloane to let him locate the Sevastopol, against CIA director Eugene Kittridge's objections.